-After evaluating population statistics, Michigan is a state that is losing population while most other states are gaining numbers.
+Michigan is a state with a decreasing population while most other states are gaining new residents.

-That is better than other states, but Michigan’s slow growth rate worries state and local government officials who rely on taxes to support services.
-What makes matters worse is that early data indicates that those moving out of Michigan are younger and more educated, which is precisely the kind of residents Michigan has been trying to attract.
+But Michigan’s slow growth rate worries state and local government officials who rely on taxes to support public services.
+Of some concern is that early data indicates that those moving out of Michigan are younger and more educated, which is precisely the kind of residents Michigan has been trying to attract.

 One issue is that births in Michigan have been down to their lowest level since 1941.
 At the same time, deaths are increasing.
-In 2019, there were only 13,500 more births than deaths which is down half of what it was back in 2012.
+In 2021, there were only 105,022 births and 117,756 deaths, shrinking the state’s future workforce.
 According to the state’s demographer, deaths are on track to eclipse births in Michigan by 2030, which comes only a few years before they do nationwide.
-Then at the same time, you have immigration from other countries that are decreasing.

 A lot of Michigan’s history indicates that the state was a destination before the 2000s.
 However, after entering the new millennium, about 570,000 residents left Michigan for other states.

-The state is sustaining a net out of migration due to the younger people moving out for better opportunities, whether jobs and education, among other reasons.
+The state is sustaining a net out of migration due to younger people moving out for better opportunities, like jobs and education, among other reasons.
 Job seekers primarily triggered the out-migration of Michigan.

 The lake effect

-Aside from job opportunities, the outflow of migration from Michigan correlates to a pattern seen throughout Midwestern and Northeastern states, searching for warmer weather and the sun.
-Michigan residents who seek a more hospitable climate are relocating to Florida and Texas.
+Aside from job opportunities, the outflow of migration from Michigan correlates to a pattern seen throughout Midwestern and Northeastern states: searching for warmer weather and the sun.
+Michigan residents who seek a more hospitable climate are relocating to Florida and moving to Texas.

 Residents of the Upper Peninsula feel the effects even worse.
-The town of Calumet averages over 187 inches of snow per year.
-Their record high was set in 1978-1979 with almost 400 inches of snow.
+The town of Calumet averages around 160 inches of snow per year.
+Their record high was set in 1978-1979 with almost 360 inches of snow.

 Beaches full of tourists

 Living in the Midwest limits your ability to visit beaches.
 The only beaches residents can find are the ones around the Great Lakes.
-Of course, there are state parks and smaller bodies of water that offer room for sand, but it isn’t the same way that the waters move with freshwater lakes.
+Of course, there are state parks and smaller bodies of water that offer room for sand, but it isn’t the same as visiting the ocean.
 Tourism has its advantages for the economy, but it also means the sand will be packed with people and littered with supplies and trash.

 Large amounts of snow